DanielMehlber/connect-me-core/documentation/pages/Registration Process.md

 		- 4) Profile is verified
 		- 5) User is created and persisted
 	- ![Connect-me-registration-states-Version 2.drawio.png](../assets/Connect-me-registration-states-Version_2.drawio_1649361849438_0.png)
 	- Only certain interactions are allowed at each state.
 If other interactions are attempted a `ForbiddenInteractionException` is thrown.
-This secures the stateful `RegistrationProcess` session bean from illegal interactions or _hacks_.
+This secures the `StatefulRegistrationBean` in session from illegal interactions or _hacks_.
 - # Process vulnerabilities and counter actions
 	- ## Inputs of the clumsy user
 		- Taken username => availability must be checked